isomerpages/moe-temaseksec/_prospective-students/Direct School Admission 2026/DSA Information (2026 Intake).md

 </table>
 <p>Only shortlisted applicants will be notified via email of the date and
 time to attend the audition/trial/selection test via email.</p>
-<p>Shortlisted candidates for the auditions/trials will be informed via email <strong>by 31 July 2024.</strong>
+<p>Shortlisted candidates for the auditions/trials will be informed via email <strong>by 1 August 2025.</strong>
 </p>
 <h2>Information and Application</h2>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;<a href="/files/Application_Process__for__DSA_Sec_1_Admission_2025.pdf" rel="noopener noreferrer nofollow" target="_blank">Application Process for DSA Sec 1 Admi</a>